AbdessamadAe/Cleaning-World/README.md

-Cleaning-World Compiler Project

-Languages and Compilers – Final Project (Parts 1–5)

-Overview

-This repository contains the complete implementation of the Cleaning-World language and its execution pipeline, developed as a semester-long project for the Languages and Compilers course at AUI.

-The project implements all major phases of a compiler, from language design and lexical analysis to execution via direct interpretation.
-The language allows users to define a grid-based world and program an agent using variables, control structures, functions, and built-in robot actions.

-Project Parts

-The project is structured according to the five required deliveries:

-Part 1 – Language Design

-Definition of the Cleaning-World language

-Lexeme specification table (lexeme, regex, token, additional info)

-Grammar specification (BNF/EBNF)

-Sample programs covering the language constructs

-Part 2 – Lexical Analyzer

-Lexer implemented using PLY (Python Lex)

-Tokenization of keywords, identifiers, literals, operators, punctuation

-Symbol table initialization and identifier handling

-Lexer output generated for sample programs

-Part 3 – Parser

-Parser implemented using PLY Yacc (LALR(1))

-Grammar implementation based on the language design

-Concrete Syntax Tree (CST) generation

-CSTs written to files for each test program

-Part 4 – Static Semantics Analyzer

-Declaration-before-use checks

-Duplicate declaration detection

-Function argument validation

-Conversion from CST to Abstract Syntax Tree (AST)

-Readable ASTs generated for each test program

-Part 5 – Execution via Direct Interpretation

-Direct interpretation of the AST (no code generation)

-Stack-based execution for function calls

-Unified execution pipeline connecting all phases

-Runtime output written to files and optionally printed

-Repository Structure
+# Cleaning-World Compiler Project

+## Languages and Compilers – Final Project (Parts 1–5)

+---

+## 📘 Overview

+This repository contains the complete implementation of the **Cleaning-World programming language** and its execution pipeline, developed as a semester-long project for the **Languages and Compilers** course at **Al Akhawayn University (AUI)**.

+The project implements all major phases of a compiler, from **language design** and **lexical analysis** to **parsing**, **static semantic analysis**, and **execution via direct interpretation**.

+The Cleaning-World language allows users to:
+- Define a grid-based world
+- Program an autonomous cleaning agent
+- Use variables, control structures, and functions
+- Execute built-in robot actions

+All components are fully integrated and tested end-to-end.

+---

+## ⚙️ How the System Works (High-Level Compiler Pipeline)

+The system processes source code through a standard compiler pipeline:

+1. **Lexical Analysis**
+   The lexer converts source code into a stream of tokens using regular expressions.

+2. **Parsing**
+   The parser validates syntax and produces a **Concrete Syntax Tree (CST)**.

+3. **Static Semantic Analysis**
+   The CST is checked for semantic correctness and transformed into an **Abstract Syntax Tree (AST)**.

+4. **Interpretation**
+   The AST is executed directly by the interpreter using a stack-based execution model.

+All phases are connected and executed by the script:

+---

+## 🧩 Project Parts and Deliverables

+The project is structured according to the five required deliveries.

+### **Part 1 – Language Design**
+- Definition of the Cleaning-World language
+- Lexeme specification table (`design-table.txt`)
+- Grammar specification (`BNF.txt`)
+- Sample programs covering all language constructs

+### **Part 2 – Lexical Analyzer**
+- Lexer implemented using **PLY (Python Lex)**
+- Tokenization of keywords, identifiers, literals, operators, and punctuation
+- Symbol table initialization and identifier handling
+- Lexer output generated for sample programs

+### **Part 3 – Parser**
+- Parser implemented using **PLY Yacc (LALR(1))**
+- Grammar implementation based on the language design
+- **Concrete Syntax Tree (CST)** generation
+- CSTs written to files for each test program

+### **Part 4 – Static Semantics Analyzer**
+- Declaration-before-use checks
+- Duplicate declaration detection
+- Function argument validation
+- Conversion from CST to **Abstract Syntax Tree (AST)**
+- Readable ASTs generated for all test programs

+### **Part 5 – Execution via Direct Interpretation**
+- Direct interpretation of the AST (no code generation)
+- Stack-based execution for function calls
+- Unified execution pipeline connecting all phases
+- Runtime output written to files and optionally printed

+---

+## 📂 Repository Structure

 Cleaning-World-main/
 │
 ├── Part1&2/